Floofies/cdaTemplate/README.md

 ```
 You may load templates either from the contents of `<script>` tags present in the document body, or from the contents of HTML files loaded via AJAX.

+Templates are stored in an internal cache for fast re-use.
+If you make a change to a template and would like to overwrite the cached version, you can use the `overwriteCache` option.

 ## :bulb: Methods
 You are provided with two interfaces for loading templates: `loadTemplate` and `loadTemplateXhr`.
 ___